On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Preliminaries

 \begin{lemma} The graph of $1$-skeleton of a planar-Rips complex $\RR(X)$ cannot contain an induced subgraph isomorphic to the bipartite graph $K_{1,6}$ \end{lemma}

-The above result is a direct consequence of \cite[Lemma 3.2]{udg1}, and has been elaborately explained in \Cref{applications}.
+The above result is a direct consequence of \cite[Lemma 3.2]{udg1}, and has been elaborately explained in Section \ref{applications}.

-\begin{lemma} Given $X \subset \R^2$, let $A$ be a subset of $X$ and $\sigma$ be a simplex such that $A \subseteq Lk(\sigma)$ inside $\RR(X)$.
-Suppose a simplex $\gamma$ is in the convex hull of $A$, then $\gamma \in Lk(\sigma)$ and every vertex of $\gamma$ is adjacent to at least one vertex of $A$ in $\RR(X)$. \end{lemma} \begin{proof} Let $u$ and $v$ be any vertex in $\sigma$ and $\gamma$ respectively.
+\begin{lemma} Given $X \subset \R^2$, let $A$ be a subset of $X$ and $\sigma$ be a simplex such that $A \subseteq \Lk(\sigma)$ inside $\RR(X)$.
+Suppose a simplex $\gamma$ is in the convex hull of $A$, then $\gamma \in \Lk(\sigma)$ and every vertex of $\gamma$ is adjacent to at least one vertex of $A$ in $\RR(X)$. \end{lemma} \begin{proof} Let $u$ and $v$ be any vertex in $\sigma$ and $\gamma$ respectively.
 Firstly, by Caratheodory's theorem, there exists vertices $a_1,a_2\in A$ (not necessarily distinct) such that $v \in conv(u,a_1,a_2)$.
 Now, since $d(u,a_i)\leq 1$ for all $i=1,2$, we have $d(u,w)\leq 1$ for any $w \in conv(u,a_1,a_2)$.
-Since this is true for any $u \in \sigma$, we have $\gamma \in Lk(\sigma)$.
+Since this is true for any $u \in \sigma$, we have $\gamma \in \Lk(\sigma)$.

 Now consider the unit circles inside $\R^2$ centered at points $a_1,a_2$.
-Since the union of these circles covers $conv(u,a_1,a_2)$, the point $v$ is adjacent to at least one of $a_1, a_2$. \end{proof} \begin{remark} The above result generally holds even for the Vietoris-Rips complex of $X$ when $X \subset \mathbb{R}^n$ under the usual metric, and a similar proof is applicable. \end{remark}
+Since the union of these circles covers $conv(u,a_1,a_2)$, the point $v$ is adjacent to at least one of $a_1, a_2$. \end{proof} \begin{remark} The above result generally holds even for the case when $X \subset \mathbb{R}^n$ under the usual Euclidean metric, and a similar proof is applicable. \end{remark}

 \begin{proposition} For a Vietoris-Rips complex on planar point sets, the convex hulls of any two connected components in the link of a vertex cannot intersect in the shadow $\Sc(X)$. \end{proposition} \begin{proof} Suppose $\mathcal{C}_1$ and $\mathcal{C}_2$ are any two components of link of a vertex inside $\RR(X)$.
-By \Cref{triangle}, one of the convex hulls of $V(C_1)$ and $V(C_2)$ cannot contain in the other.
-Further, from \Cref{cone}, the convex hulls cannot intersect on their boundaries. \end{proof}
+By Lemma \ref{triangle}, one of the convex hulls of $V(\mathcal{C}_1)$ and $V(\mathcal{C}_2)$ cannot contain in the other.
+Further, from Lemma \ref{cone}, the convex hulls cannot intersect on their boundaries. \end{proof}